-Lab will start meeting synchronously online via Zoom the week of May 19th, but you have assignments due before this date.
-The first deadline for online assignments for all students is May 14th at 11:59pm - check Canvas for details.
-During your first online lab meeting, you will meet your TA and fellow classmates, and complete the first lab activity.
+Lab will start meeting online via Zoom the week of September 14th, but you have assignments due before this date.
+The first deadline for online assignments for all students is September 10th at 11:59pm - check Canvas for details.
+During your first lab meeting, you will meet your TA and fellow classmates, and complete the first lab activity.
 Prior to attending each lab period, you must familiarize yourself with the lab background and procedure, and complete the pre-lab quiz and turn in your pre-lab notebook online.
-These will be due at 8:00am on your scheduled lab day.
-During the lab meeting, you will be assigned to work in groups to answer questions and perform the calculations to finish the lab.
-You will be graded on attendance and participation during each lab period.
+These will be due at 8:00am on your scheduled lab period.
+During the lab meeting, you will be assigned to work in groups to answer questions, perform the calculations, make graphs, etc. Your TA will be available to help and answer any questions.
+You will be graded by your TA on attendance and participation during each lab period.
 After the lab period, you will submit your post-lab assignments online to be graded.
-These will be due at 11:59pm on the day of your scheduled lab.
+These will be due at 11:59pm on the day of your scheduled lab period.